 But at Calhoun’s Oscar party, people are clamoring not to get out, but to get in.
 The theater has a limit of 650 people, and it’s always sold out.

-THE IDEACalhoun, long a fan of the theater, plans the Oscar viewing party with community volunteers, as a fund-raiser to support the venue, which opened in 1903 for stage performances as well as one-reel films.
+Calhoun, long a fan of the theater, plans the Oscar viewing party with community volunteers, as a fund-raiser to support the venue, which opened in 1903 for stage performances as well as one-reel films.

 She is supported by a volunteer committee of eight or nine people.